 The Programme for Change has come from a number of factors, including the response to the Manchester Arena attack, the Kerslake Report and concerns raised by firefighters with the Mayor of Greater Manchester, Andy Burnham.

-A public consultation on a number of the areas within the Outline Business Case will be launched over the coming weeks on www.gmconsult.org and will seek views about our proposals to –
+A public consultation on a number of the areas within the Outline Business Case has now launched on www.gmconsult.org and is seeking the public's views on:

-For up to date news on the launch of the consultation, please follow @manchesterfire
+For up to date news on the consultation, please follow @manchesterfire